 Hello, I’m Kate

-I am a registered provider with WorkCover and Private Health Funds is a member of The Australian Association of Psychologists (AAP) and is also a Member of Mental Health Professionals Network.
+I am a registered provider with WorkCover and Private Health Funds and am registered with DVA.
+I am a member of The Australian Association of Psychologists (AAPI) and am also a Member of The EMDR Association of Australia (EMDRAA).

 Anxiety is normal and everyone experiences anxiety at some time in their life – before an exam, when meeting new people, going for an interview or stress at work.
 Sometimes it happens for no reason at all.
 That’s also normal.